-If you’re one of those travelers who is looking to explore a still relatively under travelled part of the world, then Vietnam must be added onto your bucket list.
-Vietnam holds a unique combination of astonishing natural beauty, rich culture, thriving cities, along with isolated hill tribe villages.
+If you’re one of those travelers who is looking to explore a still relatively under travelled part of the world, then Vietnam must be added to your bucket list.
+This Southeast Asian gem holds a unique combination of astonishing natural beauty, rich culture, thriving cities, and even isolated hill tribe villages.

 After major renovations and urbanization from its past years of war and rebellion, travelers are getting a chance to see the other side of this beautiful exotic country.
 Whether you’re traveling alone, with a group of friends, or your family, you will certainly find plenty to do in Vietnam.

 What to Expect in Vietnam

 Vietnam used to be a lesser-known travel destination in Southeast Asia.
 Taking the lead were neighboring countries like Thailand and Indonesia as most travelers’ top picks.
 Over the years, it has gained popularity worldwide with Hanoi being consistently included in TripAdvisor’s top 10 travel destinations.